Jerrylum/vex-tm-obs-sync/README.md

 4. **Configure the application:**

-   - Copy and edit `settings.yml` to match your setup
+   - Edit `settings.yml` to match your setup
    - Configure OBS WebSocket settings and VEX TM connection

 5. **Run the application:**